KarrLab/bpforms/docs/comparison.rst

 * The `BpForms` protein alphabet encompasses entries from additional databases.

-Advantages over the RNA Modification Database
+Comparison with the RNA Modification Database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Each monomeric form in the `BpForms` protein alphabet has a machine-readable structure.
 This gaurantees that polymers have well-defined structures.
 In constrast, RESID has numerous entires without defined structures.
 In contrast, the RNA Modification Database only provides images and CAS ids, neither or which can easily be converted into SMILES.

-Advantages over the Synthetic Biology Open Language (SBOL)
+Comparison with the Synthetic Biology Open Language (SBOL)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * `BpForms` concretely captures the primary structure of non-canonical biopolymers.
 In particular, it concretely captures the covalent bonds between monomeric forms.
 In contrast, SBOL's sequence annotations capture insufficient information to define the primary structure of a non-canonical biopolymer.
 The chemical meaning of these sequence annotations are unclear.